SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Methodology

 Features in $\mathbf{SI}^+$ typically correspond to safe behaviors (\eg refusal to comply with harmful prompts), whereas $\mathbf{SI}^-$ reflects patterns linked to unsafe behavior.

 Next, we evaluate each preference triplet by computing the activation differences on these safety-related features.
-Given a triplet $(x, y^+, y^-)$, we extract the aggregate activation vectors for the chosen and rejected responses, denoted $\mathbf{h}^+$ and $\mathbf{h}^-$, respectively (see Equations~\ref{equ:h+} and~\ref{equ:h-}).
+Given a triplet $(x, y^+, y^-)$, we extract the aggregate activation vectors for the chosen and rejected responses, denoted $\mathbf{h}^+$ and $\mathbf{h}^-$, respectively (\cf Equation~\ref{equ:h}).
 We then compute a scalar safety alignment score that quantifies the relative contribution of the triplet to safety behavior:

 where $|\mathbf{T}^+|$ and $|\mathbf{T}^-|$ denote the token lengths of the chosen and rejected responses, respectively.
-The first term captures the per-token margin between safety-aligned and unsafe features in the chosen response, while the second term does the same for the rejected one.
+In Equation \ref{equ:pref-score}, the first term captures the per-token margin between safety-aligned and unsafe features in the chosen response, while the second term does the same for the rejected one.
 A large positive $\text{score}_{\text{safe}}$ indicates that $y^+$ demonstrates stronger alignment with safe behavior relative to $y^-$.

+To address potential concerns regarding context-dependent semantics, SAFER mitigates this issue in three key ways.
+First, it focuses on contrastive differences between chosen and rejected responses, ensuring that features activated in both benign and harmful contexts contribute minimally to safety decisions.
+Second, the two-stage filtering process detects and excludes features with mixed semantics, ensuring that only safety-relevant features are retained.
+Finally, SAFER targets dataset-level safety signals rather than assigning universal semantic labels, allowing it to distinguish features that genuinely influence safety alignment from those with context-dependent relevance.

 We then rank all preference triplets by $\text{score}_{\text{safe}}$ in descending order.
 For poisoning, we select the top-scoring triplets --- those that most strongly reinforce safety --- and flip their preference labels prior to fine-tuning.
 For denoising, we discard triplets with the lowest scores, effectively removing examples that contribute little or negatively to safety.